 This course is the study of government in the United States.
-We shall consider the ways in which the government in this country is organized and the ways in which government affects students.
+We shall consider the ways in which the government in this country is organized and the ways in which the government affects students.
 While it is true that its fundamental principles and its basic structure have remained constant over time, many of its other characteristics have changed, and they continue to do so from year to year.
+Introduction to American Political Process (POL101) is an alternative credit for the American Government course.